validatedpatterns/gitea-chart/README.md

 - `SSH_LOG_LEVEL` environment variable is not injected into the container

   [see deployment.yaml](./templates/gitea/deployment.yaml) template inside container "env" declarations

+#### Session, Cache and Queue

+The session, cache and queue settings are set to use the built-in Redis Cluster sub-chart dependency.
+If Redis Cluster is disabled, the chart will fall back to the Gitea defaults which use "memory" for `session` and `cache` and "level" for `queue`.

+While these will work and even not cause immediate issues after startup, **they are not recommended for production use**.
+Reasons being that a single pod will take on all the work for `session` and `cache` tasks in its available memory.
+It is likely that the pod will run out of memory or will face substantial memory spikes, depending on the workload.
+External tools such as `redis-cluster` or `memcached` handle these workloads much better.

 ### Single-Pod Configurations